-Section d: Leave as a Tier 1 (Post-Study Work) Migrant and access to £50,000
+Section d: Leave as a Tier 1 (Post-Study Work) Migrant and access to £50,000 i) Be applying for leave to remain.

-- 58. You must be applying from within the UK and have last been granted leave as a Tier 1 (Post-Study Work) migrant.
-You will not be asked to provide documentary evidence of this; we will use your travel document or passport and our records. - 59.
-You must also have £50,000 of your own money available to make a fresh investment into business in the UK, and be established in business in the UK as a self-employed person or as a director. - i.
-Applying for leave to remain ii.
-Last granted leave as Tier 1 (Post-Study Work) migrant iii.
-Registered with HM Revenue and Customs (HMRC) as self-employed; or registered as a director
+58. You must be applying from within the UK and have last been granted leave as a Tier 1 (Post-Study Work) migrant.
+You will not be asked to provide documentary evidence of this; we will use your travel document or passport and our records.

+You must: